 Divorces are rarely easy.
-There’s a lot more to handle than paperwork.
+There’s a lot more to handle than just paperwork.
 Property and possessions make up the bulk of that work.
-Someone’s going to be responsible for the property and have to pay the mortgage at the end.
+But, someone’s going to be responsible for the property you own and have to pay the mortgage at the end.

 What will happen to the house?